deiga/blogging/efiblog_my_setup_development_on_osx.md

 There are loads of apps which I use and which are mostly necessary on a personal level.

-Two apps I can't live without are [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en), they allow me to remap keys on my keyboard and thus work a lot faster.
+Two apps I can't live without are [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en) as they allow me to remap keys on my keyboard and thus work a lot faster.

 I've completely removed <kbd>CAPSLOCK</kbd> functionality from my keyboard and instead the key acts as <kbd>ESC</kbd> when pressed for a short time and <kbd>CONTROL</kbd> when pressed for a long time.
 I've also changed my <kbd>SHIFT</kbd> keys to produce left and right braces, respectively, on short presses.
 I've also bound all modifiers to the actual <kbd>CTRL</kbd> key, to resemble the <kbd>HYPER</kbd> modifier of the old [Space Cadet keyboard](http://world.std.com/~jdostale/kbd/SpaceCadet.html).

-[ControlPlane](http://www.controlplaneapp.com/) Is an app which can determine contexts based on location, time of day, etc.
+[ControlPlane](http://www.controlplaneapp.com/) is an app which can determine contexts based on location, time of day, etc.
 These context can close apps, set sound level, start apps and a whole lot of useful actions.
 I've set it up to lock my screen when I'm not at my laptop, when outside my home and to close all unnecessary battery draining apps when on battery power.
 These are just a few examples of what it can do.